mmoraleds/Hextech/README.md

 - Settings (Languages & Manage Grade Levels)
 - Games & Rewards (Practice Questions, For Clothes and Hats as Rewards)
 - Calculate Grade Average
+- Face Recognition

 AI/External Disclosure:
 - Nano Banana - image modifications
 - Canvas AI - generating background images
 - Chatgpt - Code Revisions

+- Note: The following prototype does not feature a companion or an AI in its output.